1971–72 Leeds United A.F.C. season: Background

 In March 1961, the club appointed former player Don Revie as manager, following the resignation of Jack Taylor.
 His stewardship began in adverse circumstances; the club was in financial difficulty and in 1961–62 only a win in the final game of the season saved the club from relegation to Division Three.
 Revie implemented a youth policy and a change of kit colour to an all-white strip in the style of Real Madrid, and Leeds soon won promotion to the First Division in 1963–64.
 Leeds adapted well to the First Division in the 1964–65 campaign, finishing second to rivals Manchester United on goal difference.
 It took the club until 1968 to win their first major honour, winning the League Cup with Terry Cooper scoring the only goal of a 1–0 victory in the final against Arsenal.
-They also won the 1968 Inter-Cities Fairs Cup Final, beating Hungarian club Ferencvárosi over two legs.
+They also won the 1968 Inter-Cities Fairs Cup Final, beating Hungarian club Ferencváros over two legs.
 Leeds won the first leg 1–0, and a month later defended their lead with a 0–0 draw in Budapest, before winning the First Division for the first time in the 1968–69 campaign.

 Having rejected an offer to manage Birmingham City, Revie chose to remain at Leeds for the 1970–71 campaign.
 Leeds and Arsenal both challenged for the title that season, though it would be the Gunners who would claim the league title, finishing one point ahead of Leeds after the latter lost to West Bromwich Albion following a controversial offside goal.
 United were also knocked out of the FA Cup by Fourth Division side Colchester United.
 Leeds again found success in the Inter-Cities Fairs Cup though, beating Juventus in the final on away goals.